plblum/jivs/README.md

     secondValue: ...date object representing Today...;
 }
 ```
 > A fluent syntax is also part of Jivs.
 It simplifies manual entry of building conditions and several other objects that will be [shown later](#Fluent-syntax).
-We'll look at it once you have the full picture using these Descriptor objects.
+We'll look at it once you have the full picture using these Config objects.

 <a name="bridge"></a>
 ## Bridging business logic and UI validation

-We recommend that you create a Factory-style class that takes your business logic validation information in and returns the appropriate `ConditionDescriptor` already configured.
+We recommend that you create a Factory-style class that takes your business logic validation information in and returns the appropriate `ConditionConfig` already configured.
 Let’s suppose that your business logic has a class called BusinessLogicComparer that looks like this:
 ```ts
 class BusinessLogicComparer {
     operator: ConditionOperators; // equals, notequals, etc